elliot736/rls-gen/README.md

 npm run build
 ```

-Tests are written first (spec-driven), table-driven, and cover every module independently.
+Tests are spec-driven and table-driven, covering every module independently.
 No database required to run them.

 ## Contributing